Investing 101: An Introduction To Simple Investing

 You need to invest your money.
 It simply doesn’t make sense not to.
 Even if you only invest 5% of your money, it would still be worth it.

 This is your investing 101 cheat sheet.
-We explain the basics of simple investing, and aim instill the proper mindset you need to succeed.
+We explain the basics of simple investing and aim to inspire the proper mindset you need to succeed.

 Good news is, we’re about to tell you that all of your concerns are bullshit.